Khadija Al Makhzoumi: Career

 Al-Makhzoumi assumed office as Minister of Environment and Climate Change on 9 August 2022, and was responsible for developing and implementing environmental policies, strategies, laws, and regulations in the country.
 While in post she visited Finland to strengthen "Climate Cooperation" between the nations.

 On 5 January 2025, Al-Makhzoumi assumed office as Minister of Family and Human Rights Development.

+In 2026 she spoke at the 61st Session of the United Nations Human Rights Council.

 Awards

 In recognition of Al-Makhzoumi's contribution towards building Pakistan's partnership with Somalia, the Diplomatic Insight Group conferred an award to her.
 She has also been awarded: